Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Experiments and Results

-These experiments aim to evaluate the extent to which the volume registration quality affects the \ac{us} plane pose regression results. \paragraph*{Implementation Details} Our framework is implemented in \emph{PyTorch} and trained using a single Tesla\textregistered{} A100-SXM4-40GB hosted on the Computer Science network at University College London.
-The network was trained for 50 epochs with a batch size of $K$ = 64 using Adam optimizer, with a learning rate of 0.0001 and exponential decay rates $\beta_1$ and $\beta_2$ of 0.9 and 0.999, respectively.
-We choose the best model weights considering \ac{mse} obtained on the validation set (20\% of the training set). \paragraph*{Experiments} The network was trained on phantom data and fine-tuned on real ones~\cite{DiVece2022}.
-Specifically, we fine-tuned the network on planes extracted from a fetal brain \ac{us} volume with a \ac{ga} of 23 weeks ($f_{1}$, 22029 images) and tested it on planes from five volumes obtained with a single acquisition of different fetuses ($f_2,..., f_6$) ranging from a \ac{ga} of 21 to 25 weeks to understand how well the model generalizes over different shapes and sizes.
+The network was trained on phantom data and fine-tuned on real ones~\cite{DiVece2022}.
+Specifically, we fine-tuned the network on planes extracted from a fetal brain \ac{us} volume with a \ac{ga} of 23 weeks ($f_{1}$, 22029 images).
+We tested it on planes from five volumes obtained with a single acquisition of different fetuses ($f_2,..., f_6$) ranging from a \ac{ga} of 21 to 25 weeks to understand how well the model generalizes over different shapes and sizes.
 Images were resized to 128$\times$128, preserving the same aspect ratio, and cropped and centered to avoid visible sharp edges that could cause overfitting.
 We augmented the training set by randomly changing the images' brightness, contrast, and saturation to a value between 0 and 1.
 To this aim, we used the \texttt{torchvision.transforms.ColorJitter} class that is available in Pytorch for transforming and augmenting images.
-To evaluate the translation results, we employed the Euclidean distance between the two planes, reported in $mm$.
+We employed the Euclidean distance between the two planes to evaluate the translation results, reported in $mm$.
 For rotation, we display errors as the geodesic distance to ground truth in $degrees$, more suitable for the geometric interpretation of the distance between two \ac{3d} rotations and defined as $Error_{Rotation} = \arccos ((\bf{R}''_{00}+\bf{R}''_{11}+\bf{R}''_{22}-1)/2)$, where $\bf{R}''~=~\bf{R}'^{-1}$.
-Table~\ref{tab:reg_stats} reports the median errors for translation and rotation obtained on the testing volumes for the three registration approaches.
-Figure~\ref{fig:2-1} reports the translation and rotation error distributions for fetal brain \ac{us} volumes ranging from a \ac{ga} of 21 weeks to 25 weeks to analyze the generalization capability of the network in the three registration approaches.
+Table~\ref{tab:reg-scores} reports the median errors for translation and rotation obtained on the testing volumes for the three registration methods.
+Figure~\ref{fig:cnn-res} reports the translation and rotation error distributions for fetal brain \ac{us} volumes ranging from a \ac{ga} of 21 weeks to 25 weeks to analyze the generalization capability of the network in the three registration methods.
 Besides, we performed a sanity test using the manually annotated \ac{tv} \acp{sp} for the registration using the fiducial points and the mask.
 The sectional images were saved and fed into the network to estimate their pose.
 We plotted the two planes within the volume in Unity to visually evaluate the distance between the annotated \ac{tv} \acp{sp} and the predicted ones.
-The predicted planes were also fed into SonoNet, a \ac{cnn} that can automatically detect 13 fetal standard views in freehand \ac{2d} \ac{us} data~\cite{Baumgartner2017a}, in its Pytorch implementation.
-Figure~\ref{fig:2-1} reports the annotated \ac{tv} \acp{sp} (green edges) and the ones having the pose predicted by the regression network in their sectional view and within the volumes.
+The predicted planes were also fed into a pre-trained\footnote{\href{ttps://github.com/baumgach/SonoNet-weights}{https://github.com/baumgach/SonoNet-weights}} SonoNet, a \ac{cnn} that can automatically detect 13 fetal standard views in freehand \ac{2d} \ac{us} data~\cite{Baumgartner2017a}, in its Pytorch implementation.
+Figure~\ref{fig:cnn-res} reports the annotated \ac{tv} \acp{sp} (green edges) and the ones having the pose predicted by the regression network in their sectional view and within the volumes.